scobru/sismoAA/README.md

 ## Description

-This SDK allows developers to create EVM addresses for all users of their app through the vaultId.
-It also allows the generation and retrieval of passkeys for added security.
+This SDK enables developers to generate EVM addresses for all users in their application through the vault ID.
+Additionally, it allows for the generation and retrieval of passkeys for enhanced security.
+The SDK also provides a set of methods for interacting with the SismoPKP smart contract.

 ## Installation